I’m a PhD researcher with the Augmented Instruments Laboratory at Queen Mary University of London.

 I also play bass in Lunacre.

-Concept: A guitar-based instrument which preserves the role of the fretting hand while making chord/note selection more accessible.
+Concept: A guitar-based instrument which preserves strumming hand technique while making chord/note selection more accessible.

 The One-Handed Bass Guitar (Prototype)